DSevenT/diegotorres.github.io/posts/ai-math.md

 And although Gödel showed that sufficiently complex systems contain statements that can neither be proven true nor false, something interesting about this notion of truth is that even the slightest error, contradiction, or incomplete argument is enough to turn an absolute truth into complete falsehood.
 In mathematics there is no such thing as “a bit more true” or “slightly less false”: only truth or falsehood.
 And while this might sound exaggerated or restrictive, this concept—unique to mathematics—is extremely powerful.

 This is where artificial intelligence comes in.
-Large Language Models (LLMs), such as ChatGPT, Grok, Gemini, or LLaMA, have grown at unimaginable speed.
+Large Langmduage Models (LLMs), such as ChatGPT, Grok, Gemini, or LLaMA, have grown at unimaginable speed.
 They have gone from giving nonsensical answers—though beautifully written—to solving almost any simple task correctly and efficiently within seconds.

 But how do these models actually work?
 The architecture used by most of them is known as a *transformer* (hence the “T” in ChatGPT).
 Roughly speaking, the model receives a set of tokens (the words or text fragments we input when asking a question, requesting a reference, etc.).
 Using massive amounts of training data, the model calculates the most probable next token.
 Then it adds it and repeats the process until it generates a token indicating the end of the response—all done probabilistically.